dmitrvk/www.mymusichere.me/README.md

 9. Run dev server with `make run`

-10. Publish sheet music with `./deploy-scores.py --force`
+10. Publish sheet music with `./publish.py --force`

-The website should be availabe at http://localhost:8000
+The website should be available at http://localhost:8000

 ## Editing CSS